csula/cs3220-spring-2018/notes/labs/lab4.md

 ### Technical

-* Application needs to be deployed to CS3 server
+* Application needs to be deployed to CS3 server and working
-* Application should store the event information in application scope
+* Application should store the event information in the application scope
 * Application should display HTML with proper CSS (similar to what you have accomplished in exercise-2)
+* `./gradlew check` should pass